Jinntec/Fore/README.md

 ## Documentation

 Currently the demos are the documentation (see 'demo' folder).
-All files listed on the demo.html page are expected to work.
+All files listed on the demo.html page are expected to work and serve the purpose of documentation.
+The intend is to have at least one demo for each feature and show how to use it with an example.

 Some of them also offer some explanations and should give you an idea of building your own.

-## Warning

-The project is still in it's prerelease phase.
-However there are already about 130 tests and what can be seen in demos is expected to work.
-The overall architecture matures quite nicely but certainly can still undergo some fundamental changes.
-There won't be any major releases before 1.0.0 so be aware of breaking changes (will annouce them).

-It's expected that a first release will be available during this summer.

 ## Development and Contributions

-Contributions are always welcome.
 Default branch of development is 'dev'.
-PRs feature additions or bugfixes will always go into 'dev'.
+Feature additions or bugfixes will always there.

 The master branch is only used for releases.

-### Contributing demos
+Contributions are always welcome.

+### what to contribute

+It's not all about code.

+Any feedback is welcome and appreciated.
+Please use the ['discussions'](https://github.com/Jinntec/Fore/discussions) or ['issues'](https://github.com/Jinntec/Fore/issues) as appropriate to suggest features or ask your questions.

+New demo files are highly welcome as always something new can be learned.
 There is a directory called 'template' that contains some blueprints that can be copied to quickly get going.

+When working on demos it is recommended to copy your file to the 'demo' folder and make it work there.
+If you have additional files you can create a subdirectory for the new demo.

 ## Running from CDN